personal growth and travel blog on my canvas homepage banner image

 boy+and+girl+reaching+up+cat+looking+street+art+penang+malaysia

-Update 2022: Malaysia has reopened its international borders from 1 April 2022.
+Update Jan 2024: Malaysia reopened its international borders on 1 April 2022.
 Get Malaysian government’s complete rules for travelers planning to visit Malaysia on the official Ministry of Foreign Affairs Tourism website.
 I’ve also listed down the guidelines and compliances in this article on Kinabatangan river wildlife.
-My guide to Malaysia visa for Indians is recommended, too.
+My guide to Malaysia visa for Indians is recommended, …

 READ MORE